elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 <p>Haiti</p>
 <p>Total: $5,000</p>

 <p>The BHFIC is the second oldest library in Haiti and currently holds over 10,000 documents.
 It includes various publications, rare newspapers, original primary sources and assorted collections from famous Haitian writers that span from the Spanish colonial period (1492-1697) to the present.
-Funding from the CDSC microgrant will help support the BHFIC extensive digitization project of their collection to help preserve this endangered library. </p>
+Before the country's situation deteriorated, it had long welcomed students from abroad for their research work: France, Duke University, Harvard (twice), and Haitians living in Haiti and abroad.
+The library's rare collections are currently in danger and have called for our support in an emergency digitization project of their collections.
+Funding from the CDSC microgrant will help support an emergency digitization project of their collection that are currently in danger. </p>

 **Kingston 21: A digital press for Caribbean plays**
 <p>Kelly Baker Josephs (University of Miami)</p>